Morris County Improvement Authority Helps Morris Hills Regional School District Save Money

 The initial financing by the Morris County Improvement Authority in March 2004 enabled the school district to finance renovations and additions to Morris Hills and Morris Knolls High schools and save $555,000 in the process by availing itself of Morris County's Triple-A bond rating.

-This week, the school district again used the Improvement Authority to facilitate the refinancing transaction.
+The school district again used the Improvement Authority to facilitate the refinancing transaction March 7.

-The Improvement Authority on Wednesday sold $28.2 million in bonds, resulting in a gross savings to the district of $1,673,000 over an 18-year period.
+The Improvement Authority on that date sold $28.2 million in bonds, resulting in a gross savings to the district of $1,673,000 over an 18-year period.

 The school district utilized the Morris County Improvement Authority since, under state law, these authorities have more flexibility in financing and issuing bonds.